hapax/hapax.github.io/assets/teaching.md

 First of all, there was this wonderful paradox of Bertrand Russell about the set of all sets which don't contain themselves.
 Is this big set a member of itself or not?
+If it is a member of itself, by definition it's not a member of itself; and if it's not a member of itself, by definition it is a member of itself.
-It turns out that neither can be true, so the big set can't exist without breaking the universe.
+Neither can be true, so the big set can't exist without breaking the universe.
 Even more surprisingly, Russell's paradox is related to a very clever argument that there are different sorts of infinity.
 This is a sort of power that philosophers, using mere words, could